prawnrao/NeuralNet/NN/Readme.md

 I also referenced the 3Blue1Brown's (Grant Sanderson's) [video series](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) on YouTube, which is where I understood most of the underlying mathematics of Neural Networks.

 Tariq Rashid's book [Make Your Own Neural Network](https://www.amazon.com/Make-Your-Own-Neural-Network-ebook/dp/B01EER4Z4G/) is also an excellent source of in depth underlying mathematics with more than enough explanation to understand the derivations.
-He also has a [github repo](https://github.com/makeyourownneuralnetwork/makeyourownneuralnetwork) within which contains the code he has referenced in his book.
+He also has a [github repo](https://github.com/makeyourownneuralnetwork/makeyourownneuralnetwork) within which is the code he has referenced in his book.

+I built this toy network for my own understanding of how of neural networks are able to solve problems from the ground up.
+This will build my foundation to explore further and attempt to solve more complex problems in the future, probably with a more optimised library, *cough cough* TensorFlow *cough cough*.

 ## Solved:
-* Solving Xor
+* Xor

 ## Working on:
 *  Google Quickdraw classification
+*  Refactor NeuralNet.py to allow multiple hidden layers

 ## Future Work:

 *  MINST Handwritten numbers
-*  Refactor Code to allow more than 1 hidden layer.